loopbackio/loopback4-example-shopping/README.md

 }
 ```

-Unprotected controller method, only `admin` and `customer` can access it:
+Protected controller method, only `admin` and `customer` can access it:

 ```ts
 @authorize({